Deimos (moon): Orbital characteristics

 As seen from Mars, Deimos would have an angular diameter of no more than 2.5 minutes (sixty minutes make one degree), one twelfth of the width of the Moon as seen from Earth, and would therefore appear almost star-like to the naked eye.
 At its brightest ("full moon") it would be about as bright as Venus is from Earth; at the first- or third-quarter phase it would be about as bright as Vega.
 With a small telescope, a Martian observer could see Deimos's phases, which take 1.2648 days (Deimos's synodic period) to run their course.

-Unlike Phobos, which orbits so fast that it rises in the west and sets in the east, Deimos rises in the east and sets in the west, slower than Mars's rotation speed.
+Unlike Phobos, which orbits so quickly that it rises in the west and sets in the east, Deimos rises in the east and sets in the west, slower than Mars's rotation speed.
 The Sun-synodic orbital period of Deimos of about 30.4 hours exceeds the Martian solar day ("sol") of about 24.7 hours by such a small amount that 2.48 days (2.41 sols) elapse between its rising and setting for an equatorial observer.
 From Deimos-rise to Deimos-rise (or setting to setting), 5.466 days (5.320 sols) elapse.

 Because Deimos's orbit is relatively close to Mars and has only a very small inclination to Mars's equator, it cannot be seen from Martian latitudes greater than 82.7°.

 Deimos's orbit is slowly getting larger, because it is far enough away from Mars and because of tidal acceleration.
 It is expected to eventually escape Mars's gravity.